jadecobra/python_tdd_exercises/source/how_to/telephone/index.rst

 * :ref:`I know what causes TypeError<what causes TypeError?>`.
 * :ref:`I know how to place values in strings<telephone>`.

-:ref:`would you like to test making a person with f-strings?<how to make a person with f-strings>`
+:ref:`would you like to test separating the tests from the solutions?<separate and equal>`

 ----